 X represented the degree of crystallinity of NR. k is the crystallization rate constant. t is the crystallization and n is Avrami index.
 In our systems, we did not add any crystallization agents.
 Therefore, we could assume that the crystal nucleus formed homogeneously, and the main crystal structures were oblique crystal.
 The n value thus can be a constant as 4 in this system [21].
 Under this circumstance, only the t and t determines the degree of crystallinity.
-When crosslink density is beyond a certain range, the space for crystallization is replaced by extra crosslink bonds and & will become smaller.
+When crosslink density is beyond a certain range, the space for crystallization is replaced by extra crosslink bonds and k will become smaller.
 And the time for NR to get crystallized under stress will be longer.
 Then the degree of crystallinity will be reduced, which further reduces strength.

-Orient behaviors.
-The orientation factor (F = $(3\cos^2\theta - 1)/2$) represents degree of the orientation ^[21].
-In F, the θ is angle between direction of rubber's chain and direction of orientation.
+Orientation behaviors: The orientation factor (F=(3cos $\theta$ -1)/2) represents degree of the orientation [21], the $\theta$ is angle between direction of rubber's chain and direction of orientation.
 Usually in NR or SBR, the chains orient partially random.
-However, chains will orient in the same direct with stress, which means the θ will reach 0 (the F will reach 1).
-If crosslink density is too concentrated, orientation direction will be seriously interfered, the θ will be changed and F will become smaller than expected.
+However, chains will orient in the same direct with stress, which means the $\theta$ will reach 0 (the Fwill reach 1).
+If crosslink density is too concentrated, orientation direction will be seriously interfered, the $\theta$ will be changed and F will become smaller than expected.
 Thus, the vulcanizates' strength can be weakened.